All Episodes

 You know, that really is the key.

-Do Republicans understand what happened here.
+Do Republicans understand what happened here?

 We'll have to wait and see.

-But based on what's going on in Illinois, I'd say they do.
+Based on what's going on in Illinois, I'd say they do.

-Now, Fawata Jami has a piece.
+Now, Fawada Jami has a piece.

 I'll save this for tomorrow.

-Uh Wall Street Journal, the Obama spell is broken.
+Wall Street Journal, the Obama spell is broken.

 This is all about how the people that voted for Obama, it's over.

-Nothing that they thought they were going to get have they gotten.
+Nothing that they thought they were going to get, have they gotten.

 Jackie, thanks much for the phone call.

-I want to share some of this unemployment story with you.
+I want to share some of this unemployment story with you because this is just unbelievable.

 There's just one problem.